qtiuto/lua-for-android/README.md

    ```

 ### ClassBuilder Api
-   Class Builder is imported default to support dynamic class generation
+   Class Builder is imported default to support dynamic class generation.
    Lua function callback rule is the same as proxy.
    e.g.